Disney Heroes: Battle Mode Combat Guide – Tips and Tricks to Win all Your Fights

 When it comes to your formation in Disney Heroes, it’s the characters that are closest to the enemy that will take the brunt of their attacks.
 In other words, the heroes that are in the frontlines are the ones who will get attacked first.
 In this sense, your hero selection is important not only from an offense perspective, but also because you need to choose your tanks properly, or else your entire squad will get overwhelmed once the hero in the front inevitably falls to the enemy’s assault.

 Luckily, when you choose a hero from your roster, they will get automatically assigned to their specific slots, which means that tanks will always go in the front, and DPS and support characters will be in the rear lines.
 You don’t really have to think too much about this other than choosing a balanced team.

 If you’re looking for a good lineup, our recommendation is to choose one tank, one support, and three DPS heroes.
 However, some characters are good at multiple roles and, with proper setup, you can get away with not having a tank or supports.
-Check out our best characters guide (link to the best early characters guide) if you want to know which characters are the best for the early game.
+Check out our best characters guide if you want to know which characters are the best for the early game.

 Using Character Skills